KirillTroshkin/MyProjs/tasks/image_processor/readme.md

 This project is a part of learning to code with C++.
 This is a console app to edit pictures in 24-bit BMP format.

-## Формат аргументов командной строки
+## Format of command line arguments

 Here is the description of command line arguments:
 {program name} {path to input file} {path to output file}